-For the lab report:
+Lab report:

-Again, you don't have to write a "full" report.
+You don't have to write a "full" report.
 However, your text should clearly show that you have understood the concepts, plots and results.
 In particular, consider the following:

 - a) Experimental part one: plot the measured data of the transistors and your deduced plots of transconductance and conductance.
 Answer the questions in the text. - b) Simulation part: discuss the plots and the results you deduce from them.
 Answer the questions in the text. - c) Experimental part two: show a sketch of the circuit.
 Answer the questions in the text.